Within Reason

 Within Reason is an American rock band from Birmingham, Alabama, whose founding members include Chris Dow and David Koonce.
 The band was formed in 2005.

+The band has released three studio albums, Bloodshot Life (2009), After The Crawl (2012), and Battlefields Life, Love, & War (2017) accompanied by three charted singles on the Active Rock and Billboard charts.

+History

+2005–2007: Formation and Cycle A Smile

-In September 2006, Within Reason released their first EP, Cycle A Smile.
-In January, Within Reason appeared and performed live on the TV show One Tree Hill to an audience of over 4 million.
+In September 2006, Within Reason released their first Demo EP, Cycle A Smile.
+In January 2007, Within Reason appeared and performed live on the TV show One Tree Hill to an audience of over 4 million.
 When the episode was filmed, the song they were set to perform was changed to "Favorite Sin".
 Another track from Cycle A Smile, "Let It Out", was also featured during the fourth season of the series.

 The band was voted "Rock Band of the Year" and "Performer of the Year" for the 2007 BAMA Music Awards (Birmingham, Alabama).

 The single "Favorite Sin" was featured on a compilation disc with a segment on the band in the May 2008 issue of Metal Edge Magazine.
 Five songs on a new video game called Motorm4x off-road extreme released in June 2008.

+2008–2011: Bloodshot Life

 In August 2008, Within Reason began working on an album with multi-platinum producer Rick Beato which was released February 2009 called Bloodshot Life.

+In support of the Bloodshot Life release, the band toured as direct support for Pop Evil through the summer of 2010.

+2012–2014: After The Crawl

 Within Reason's third studio album After The Crawl was released on March 20, 2012.
 It was produced by Nick Chahwala and recorded in Atlanta, Georgia.

 To support of the new album, Within Reason joined the Rockstar Energy UPROAR Festival tour featuring Shinedown, Godsmack, Staind, Adelita's Way, POD, Deuce and many others.

 In January 2013, Within Reason performed a concert at the Clive Davis Theatre in Los Angeles that was taped for a GRAMMY Live segment.
 The band was also featured in a commercial for Microsoft Surface tablet playing their song "We'll Have It All".
 The ad aired during the GRAMMY broadcast in 2013.
 The band was also featured on GRAMMY Live from the Red Carpet during the pre-show.

 In the spring of 2014, Within Reason released their first single from After The Crawl, "Enemy", to radio.
 The song peaked at No. 46.
 In summer 2014 the band once again joined the Rockstar Energy Uproar Festival tour followed by a North American Tour with Godsmack, Seether, Skillet, Pop Evil, and Buckcherry.

 In January 2015, their second single "Here Comes The Light" was released to radio accompanied by a music video produced by the band's bassist, David Koonce.
 The single peaked at No. 39 on the Active Rock chart giving the band their first radio hit song.